Contact

 Primary Years

 The International Baccalaureate aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
-The IB Programmes encourage students across the world to become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right.
+The IB Programs encourage students across the world to become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right.

 The IB offers high-quality programs of international education that share a powerful vision.
-An IB education:
+An IB education: focuses on learners – the IB's student-centred programs promote healthy relationships, ethical responsibility and personal challenge

 • focuses on learners – the IB's student-centred programs promote healthy relationships, ethical responsibility and personal challenge